 Spring Singapore’s SME Financing Survey (Dec 2017) indicated that more than 60 percent of SMEs were experiencing payment delays, which is the main cause of their financial problems.
 SMEs’ debt payment behavior is another reason which worsens their situation, as Mr. Lincoln Teo, the chief operating officer of DP Information Group, noted that “banks and institutions have become more cautious about lending to SMEs”.

 In fact, many SMEs do not have a formal bookkeeping or archival system as they believe their business size is small enough to monitor effectively without any technology.
 However, during actual operations, mistakes and errors can slow down your business and cause a lack of transparency leading to severe financial problems afterward.
 Besides, the overall picture of your company’s finances cannot be seen clearly enough to figure out where to trim excessive costs.

 The lack of controls, policies and standardised management can be avoidable if SMEs understand the importance of financial management.
 One of the solutions that organizations can consider is using an Enterprise Resource Planning (ERP) software, which can provide full control of your finances by automating your operational flow.

 5. Apply for government grants to acquire new technology

 Do you know which government grants your company can apply for?
-The Singapore Government has been offering nearly 30 grants supporting Singaporean businesses in improving productivity and developing competitive advantages through digitisation.
+The Singapore Government has been offering several grants supporting Singaporean businesses in improving productivity and developing competitive advantages through digitisation.
 In 2017, more than 50% of SMEs have adopted an innovative technology to streamline their operations, which not only boosted their profits but also resolved manpower issues resulted from the tight labour market.